 - Develops compassion for yourself and others

-Practise with the intention of healing your attitude towards yourself and with the aim of regaining your sense of wholeness.
+Practise with the intention of healing your attitude towards yourself and with the aim of restoring your sense of wholeness.
 Inhale your own conflicted emotions, negativity, and suffering, and exhale compassion, love and joy directed at yourself.

 - Sit in meditation on a cushion or chair.
 Or you can practise this whenever and wherever you feel you need it.
 Relax and focus on your breath.
 Spend five minutes or so calming your mind and preparing.